OpenGlobalMind/old-ogm-wiki/Blogs/Rob O'Keefe/Ukraine and Russia Nuggets (DRAFT).md

 * What's most important to Putin
 	* afraid of Covid significantly (or even a targeted virus)
 	* amassed personal wealth so that is done
-	* Historical legacy - does not compare to Soviet leaders, but looks back to Czars ℗e-Soviet)
+	* Historical legacy - does not compare to Soviet leaders, but looks back to Czars pre-Soviet)
-	*

 ### What was the state of Ukraine prior to invasion
 * Military buildup - "defensive" missiles